 When doing a craft show, have a positive energy and a positive attitude.
 Have confidence in your work.
 That confidence and energy will reflect on your sales.

 If you are feeling like a looser and feel like giving up, then watch the video below to learn about my 11 FAILED businesses and get some encouragement to keep on trying.

 Learn about the 10 mistakes I did that cost me 2 1/2 years of my life so you don't make the same mistakes!

-And if you'd like to get more ideas on how you can make money online as an artist, then check out this article "How to Earn Money As An Artist in 2022: My 12 Income Streams".
+And if you'd like to get more ideas on how you can make money online as an artist, then check out this article "How to Earn Money As An Artist: My 12 Income Streams".